What Are Dog Ear Infections?

 Observable indicators of ear infections include head shaking, persistent ear scratching, an ear-specific odor, and noticeable debris within the ear canal.

-Types of Dog Ear Infections
+Types Of Dog Ear Infections

 The intricate architecture of a canine ear unfolds progressively, commencing from the exterior and delving inward: Ear flap (known as pinnae), ear canal, eardrum, middle ear, and inner ear.